 “Molly lives her songs.
 Every word, every note is absolutely felt!”
-Jane Yolen, bestselling author and creative partner in Away with the Faeries.
+Jane Yolen, bestselling author and collaborator on The Infinite Dark CD.

 “Mist Covered Mountains are a trio of masterful Celtic roots musicians based out of New England.
 Their album, This Distant Shore, is a delight from start to finish, the kind of album that reveals new sides to the group with each spin.
 Anchored by the amazing vocals of Molly Hebert-Wilson, mom and fiddler Donna Hébert uplifts Molly’s songs with the lightest and most subtle of touches on her fiddling and string arrangements, while guitarist and vocalist Max Cohen brings his own songs, including a new take on the classic song The Parting Glass.
 But what sticks with me the most are Molly Hebert-Wilson’s stunning vocals.
 It’s not often you hear a voice this powerful debut in the world of Celtic song.”
 Hearth Music (8/20/13)